Edyrichards/prompt_video/README.md

 The current implementation contains a working text-to-image generator using Stable Diffusion through the `diffusers` library.
 Style presets, aspect ratio options and a simple upscaling step are implemented.

-The remaining stages are placeholders and should be expanded with Apple Silicon optimizations as described in the project specification.
+Phase 3 begins with a lightweight image-to-video component based on `moviepy` plus a minimal TTS step using `gTTS`.
+Other stages remain placeholders and should be expanded with Apple Silicon optimizations as described in the project specification.

 ## Structure